brainblocks/brainblocks-ios-sdk/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1+ is required to build BrainBlocks SDK 0.0.1+.

 To integrate BrainBlocks into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby